qsimeng/qsimeng.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I'm an incoming Lecturer (Assistant Professor) at [Swansea University](https://www.swansea.ac.uk/), UK.
+I'm an incoming Lecturer (Assistant Professor) at [Swansea University, UK](https://www.swansea.ac.uk/).

-I earned my Ph.D. degree at [KAUST's](https://www.kaust.edu.sa/en/) Computational Imaging Lab under the supervision of [Prof. Wolfgang Heidrich](https://vccimaging.org/People/heidriw/) in Oct.
-2023.
-My research centers on computational imaging, an interdisciplinary field that integrates methods from computer vision, computer graphics, image processing, inverse problems, and artificial intelligence.
-My particular focus is on addressing hardware and software co-design challenges within this domain.
+I earned my Ph.D. degree at [KAUST](https://www.kaust.edu.sa/en/) under the supervision of Prof. [Wolfgang Heidrich](https://vccimaging.org/People/heidriw/).
+My research centers on computational imaging, an interdisciplinary field that integrates methods from computer vision, computer graphics, image processing, inverse problems, optics, and artificial intelligence (AI).
+It involves co-designing hardware and software for solving complex imaging challenges.

 Contact me if you are seeking help within my research area or are interested in being a collaborator.